 For many organisations which have relied on workshops, it may be time to reconsider that reliance.

 - Workshops are expensive.
 The cost of a two-day workshop can easily exceed the cost of an entire annual subscription to a learning platform.
 That’s two days of learning vs 365 days of learning for the same monetary investment.

 - Workshops are inefficient.
 Much time is lost in organisation and travel, not to mention time in attendance.
 A high proportion of overall costs are spent on items which do not impact the training outcome (room hire, travel, food, printed workbooks).

 - Workshops are often ineffective.
 Delivering theory via a workshop is not only the single most inefficient way to deliver theory, it is also ineffective.
 It can be inconsistently delivered, boring for participants and offer no ability to skip or repeat content.

 Unless your workshops are 100% focused on group interaction, then it’s time to move workshops to online training.
 You will only get outperformance from a workshop when it is focused on teamwork, full group discussion or application of ideas.
 Even then, small group virtual workshops can replicate many of those outcomes at a much lower investment too.

 Another time to reconsider your workshops is then they are causing delays in training.
 If your workshops need 5-10 or more employees to justify running, then you are creating bottlenecks in training.
 New employees might need to wait 2-6 months for a workshop, by which time they have been forced to learn on-the-job, often picking up bad habits.
 Online training removes that bottleneck immediately, allowing learning to be accessed 24/7.

 If your organisation needs to reduce training costs or travel, online learning is a powerful solution too.
 This is particularly true when online training is blended with small group workshops.
-This can give you the best of both worlds at a significantly reduced cost – and often with much better training outcomes!
+When you move workshops to online training you can get the best of both worlds at a significantly reduced cost – and often with much better training outcomes!